stikmanw/react-fullstory-component/README.md

 ## Synopsis
-This is a ReactJS Component and library that is used bring FullStory into your webpage.
+This is a ReactJS Component and library for integrating FullStory into your ReactJS Application or customer JavaScript application.

 ## Motivation